jaols/PSJumpStart/PSJumpStart/ReadMe.md

 Have a look in the `PSJumpStart.dfp`file (in the module folder) using a text editor.
 Those are the least significant default settings.
 Use them to set your preferred configurations (see `$PSDefaultParameterValues` for details).

+### Using `dfp` files

+These files may be used to set default values for script input arguments as well as function call arguments.
+The syntax for setting default values for standard functions follow the `$PSDefaultParameterValues`

+`Function-Name:Argument-Name=value/code`

+To use a `dfp` file as a repository for standard input argument values to a `ps1 `  you remove the function name part of the line above

+`Argument-Name=value/code`

+So if you are using a site name argument in several scripts  ,`[string]$SiteName` , you may create a domain `dfp`file with `SiteName="www.whatever.com"`

+#### Arguments load order

+The `dfp`files are read in a specific order where the most significant setting will rule over the lower order settings.
+The order of loading is:

+1. Provided arguments will always override any file settings,
+2. User logon ID file name in script folder
+3. Logon provider file name (domain or local machine) in script folder
+4. Script name file in script folder
+5. Logon provider file name (domain or local machine) in PSJumpStart module folder
+6. Any other loaded module name in the PSJumpStart module folder (for instance an `ActiveDirectory.dfp` file)
+7. The `PSJumpStart.dfp`file in the module folder.

+Use the `-verbose` for any PSJumpStart template script to see the order of loading.

+### The art of logging

+The `dfp`files may also be used to setup the logging environment by setting default variables for the `Msg`function.
+It may write output to log files, event log or output to console only.
+Please remember to run any PowerShell as Adminstrator the first time to create any custom log name in the event log.
+The use of the settings files will enable you to set different event log names, but use this carefully as any script registered for a log name cannot write to another event log name.

+#### The Task Scheduler problem

+This module comes with a `.cmd` file used for calling its corresponding PowerShell.
+The `runCleanupEmptyGroups.cmd` will launch the `CleanupEmptyGroups.ps1` PowerShell script with any provided arguments.
+The default behaviour of this template is to catch any output from the PowerShell and dump it to a log file in a `logs` sub folder.
+If any unhandled exceptions occur they will be put in a separate `ERR_` log file.
+The primary use for this is in the Task Scheduler.
+If you launch a PowerShell script directly from Task Scheduler you will not be able to get the exception data written by the PowerShell script.
+The `.cmd` file will trap and log the information.
+The recomendation for Task Scheduled scripts is using a `.dfp` named after the service account running the job.
+Then you may turn off any other logging method for `.ps1` files and let the `.cmd` file handle logging to file.

 ### How to debug

 The problem; If you are calling a function in a loaded module and want to see the results from `Write-Verbose` you need to add `-Verbose:$VerbosePrefererence` in the arguments for the call.
 By using  `dfp` files you may activate debug mode for whatever part you need.

 #### Global debugging

 Edit the PSJumpStart module `dfp`file to activate debug mode for ALL scripts, modules and function calls: set `*:Verbose=$true`in the file.
 The next execution session will activate verbose mode across the board.
+This can be done by using a specific user `dfp`file so only that user will get verbose feedback.

-#### Script debugging
+#### Specific script debugging

 To debug your script as well as get `Write-Verbose`printouts from ALL used modules and functions;

-1. Create a `dfp`file with the same name as your script
+1. Create a `dfp`file with the same name as your script.
 2. Put `*:Verbose=$true`in it.
 3. Run the script to load `Verbose` mode in current session.